 What I packed

-Then: Two larger-than-life suitcases chalk full of things I ended up not wanting or needing, consisting of mostly clothing and shoes that didn’t suit the climate nor the style in Taipei.
+Then: Two larger-than-life suitcases chock-full of things I ended up not wanting or needing, consisting of mostly clothing and shoes that didn’t suit the climate nor the style in Taipei.

 I mean, c’mon, I brought leather flip flops for crying out loud!
 Who does that when heading to a place where it rains more days than it doesn’t?